Mending Matters — Stitch, Patch, and Repair Your Favorite Denim & More By Katrina Rodabaugh

 December 24, 2019

-While I take steps to be more sustainable in our home, I haven’t yet made too much of a commitment when it comes to clothing.
-I’ve always shopped second-hand, I love to sew, I definitely do not love to shop, and I’ll wear a favorite piece for years on end.
+I take steps to be more sustainable in our home.
+But I haven’t yet made too much of a commitment when it comes to clothing.
+I’ve always shopped second-hand, and I love to sew.
+I definitely do not love to shop, and I’ll wear a favorite piece for years on end.
 So I’m well on my way.
-But I need to shop sustainable brands when I do shop, and I want to do more mending.
+But I need to purchase sustainable brands when I do shop.
+And I want to do more mending.

-The book focuses on denim, and there’s a lot of it.
+The book focuses on denim.
+And there’s a lot of it.
 But of course, there’s a fair amount of it in most of our wardrobes.
-Katrina tells us what tools and materials we’ll need, clearly teaches the basic techniques, and tells us how to accomplish exterior and interior patches, an array of hand stitches (including Sashiko, that artful running stitch) as well as darning and weaving.
+Katrina tells us what tools and materials we’ll need.
+She clearly teaches the basic techniques.
+And she tells us how to accomplish exterior and interior patches, an array of hand stitches (including Sashiko, that artful running stitch), as well as darning and weaving.
 There’s also a chapter on remaking clothing.
 I’m eager to make the oversize linen cowl.
 (I think I have an old linen tablecloth no longer in use that will be perfect!)

-Thoughtful essays on topics related to mending as a sustainable activity are peppered throughout the book, including Insights on Mendfulness, Why Mending Matters, and Embracing the Japanese Philosophy of Wabi-Sabi.
+The book is peppered with thoughtful essays on topics related to mending as a sustainable activity, including Insights on Mendfulness, Why Mending Matters, and Embracing the Japanese Philosophy of Wabi-Sabi.

 Mending Matters is a good read in addition to being a valuable, how-to resource.
 It contains more than enough photos of beautiful mending to keep me inspired about my New Year’s mending resolution.

 If you enjoy hand sewing—or are interested in learning—take a look.
 It’s a gem.

 You might also like: Fix your Clothes, The Sustainable Magic of Mending, Patching and Darning by Raleigh Briggs.